raveendragollaprolu/terraform-workspaces/migrate to terraform/steps to import.md

+# MIGRATE RESOURCES AWS TO TERRAFORM MANAGED:

-#FOR EXAMPLE WE NEED TO MIGRATE OUR INFRASTUCTURE AWS TO TERRAFORM MANAGED SERVICE.
+## FOR EXAMPLE WE NEED TO MIGRATE OUR INFRASTUCTURE AWS TO TERRAFORM MANAGED SERVICE.
 example:if you have infrastucture already in aws platform, lets assume you have created aws ec2 using awscli,cloud formation and now your organization moving their infrastucture to terraform managed service.

 So, We need to migrate the infrastructure.

-#STEP1:
+# STEP1:

-**create main.tf
+**create main.tf**
 In the main.tf ,write below script (change instance-id and insatance-name if required.
 ```
 provider "aws" {